shigashiyama/seikanlp/README.md

       $ python src/seikanlp.py --task/-t sematt [--options]

 Descriptions of options are shown by executing src/seikanlp.py with --help/-h option.
-See also sample.sh to confirm typical usages.
+See also sample_*.sh to confirm typical usages.

 ### Training word embedding model